sslebedev/E-Package-Builder/README.md

 Now first two params are considered always valid and are checked only to be not empty.
 Last parameter assign program's output `.xml` file.

+Binary output is `GameCheck.CLI.exe`.
+It can be changed to any `*GameCheck.CLI.exe` but any other name will be rejected by `E Package Builder` by design.

 When running it from visual studio in debug mode command line args assign path to `C:\mockTemp`.